 Browser testing is a method of quality assurance for web applications across multiple browsers.
 That is to say, it ensures the quality of your website on different screens.
 It’s implemented to ensure a website’s functionality and design and includes testing a range of devices and operating systems being used in the market and customer base.
-On top of that, screen size, screen resolution, OS version, and browser versions all change and contribute to how someone is viewing content, making the practice of browser testing increasingly necessary for diversified user experiences.
+On top of that, screen size, screen resolution, OS version, and browser versions all change and contribute to how someone is viewing content, making the practice of cross-browser testing increasingly necessary for understanding diversified user experiences.

 While fundamentally self-explanatory, browser testing has an expansive amount of components.
 Understanding the many factors can exponentially impact your web application and increase customer satisfaction while ignoring its importance can have a negative effect on reputation and bottom line goals.